nightscout/nightscout.github.io/docs/vendors/northflank/new_user_d.md

 </br>

-o) If not done before, you now need to add a payment method.
+n) If not done before, you now need to add a payment method.

 <img src="/vendors/northflank/img/Northflank23.png" width="400px" /></br>

 </br>

-p) Wait until your build completes.
+o) Wait until your build completes.
 You will see a green cloud when done, it will take less than 15 minutes.

 <img src="/vendors/northflank/img/Northflank24.png" width="400px" /></br>